Ask the Doctor: Lyme Disease

 Gus Manocchia, M.D., BCBSRI Clinical Consultant

-Q. I’m concerned about ticks, especially with my two children playing outside so much in the summer.
+Q. I’m concerned about ticks, especially with my two children playing outside so much in the summer and fall.
 What are the best ways to protect my family from Lyme Disease?

 A. Lyme disease affects around 300,000 Americans each year, according to the U.S. Centers for Disease Control and Prevention—that's 10 times more people than previously thought.
 In Rhode Island, we have one of the highest rates of Lyme disease in the United States.
 However, there’s plenty you and your family can do to stay safe.

 - Know where to expect ticks.

 Ticks live in moist and humid environments, particularly in or near wooded or grassy areas.
 That might include your backyard.

 Treat clothing and gear, such as boots, pants, socks, and tents, with products containing 0.5% permethrin.
 It’ll last through several washings.

 Look for one containing 20% to 30% DEET.
 Always follow the product instructions and don’t let children use it themselves.
 When putting repellent on your kids, avoid their hands, eyes, and mouth.
 Don't use repellent on babies.
 Be sure to wear closed shoes, a hat, and long pants so as little of your skin is exposed as possible.

 - Check for ticks on your (and your children’s) clothes and body.

 Use a mirror so you can see all parts of your body, like your ears, scalp, and belly button.
 Don't forget to check your clothes, shoes, and even pets.